tmux

 You would like to copy stuff from terminal? tl;dr shift clicking probably does what you want.

-long version: Mouse mode breaks copy-paste in that it only copy-pastes into a tmux internal buffer, not into the global clipboard.
-I am sure this feature suits someone out there, but not me, because I also use non-terminal apps, The workarounds listed at that link do not seem to work on remote terminals.
-Possibly installing plugins helps, e.g. tmux-plugins/tmux-yank.
+I am sure this feature suits someone out there (Hello that one guy!), but not me, because I also use non-terminal apps.
+The workarounds listed at that link do not seem to work on remote terminals.

+- brennanfee/tmux-paste: Tmux plugin for pasting from system clipboard.
+Works on macOS, Linux, Cygwin, and WSL (Windows Subsystem For Linux).
 Here is a configuration that laboriously restores normalcy: Copy and Paste in tmux.

 This is quite tedious to set up.
 In fact, I find it easier to take a screenshot of my terminal and then run OCR on it.